 In general, the initial energy distribution assumed in the simulation must relax to the steady-state distribution.
 The relaxation time, which depends on the initial energy distribution, is minimized when the assumed initial energy distribution is most similar to the steady-state distribution.
 For example, if the pressure is high enough so that the reaction is near the high pressure limit, the relaxation time will be minimal if the initial energy distribution is assumed to be thermal (THERMAL).
 Generally, the initial transient (when the initial distribution is relaxing to the steady-state distribution) is quite manageable when using an initial energy distribution with average energy close to the reaction critical energy.
-The final steady state distribution does not depend on the particular choice of the initial distribution, whether it is a delta function (DELTA), thermal distribution (THERMAL), or chemical activation distribution (CHEMACT).
+The final steady state distribution (DELTA), thermal distribution (THERMAL), or chemical activation distribution (CHEMACT).